 \section{Limitations}

-\paragraph{Table Tasks} \benchmark{} includes tasks in which input tables are directly embedded within the prompt and can be accurately parsed into standard table formats.
-However, this setup does not encompass all real-world scenarios where models also need to extract or search table data independently, or handle non-standard formats like hierarchical tables.
+\paragraph{Selected Datasets} \benchmark{} includes datasets in which input tables are directly embedded within the prompt and can be accurately parsed into standard table formats.
+However, this setup does not encompass all real-world scenarios, such as cases where models must extract or search for table data independently, or handle non-standard formats like hierarchical tables.

-\paragraph{Selected Datasets} \benchmark{} relies on datasets and evaluation metrics created by external sources, which may introduce biases or inconsistencies that do not fully align with the intended evaluation goals.
+\paragraph{Dataset Metrics} \benchmark{} relies on datasets and evaluation metrics created by external sources, which may introduce biases or inconsistencies that do not fully align with the intended evaluation goals.

 \paragraph{Perturbation Design} We selected four perturbations that primarily alter the order in which table content is presented in the prompt.
 While no semantic changes were introduced, a small number of cases may have been unintentionally affected, potentially leading to incorrect gold answers.
 However, limited human evaluation and additional analysis (see Appendix~\ref{app:analysis_sec:perturbs}) suggest that such instances are rare and do not significantly impact the overall results.